Deep Limits of Residual Neural Networks: Introduction

 In this paper we study the deep layer limit (i.e. the limit $n\to \infty$) of a \emph{residual neural network} (ResNet)~\cite{He16}, which are related in spirit to the highway networks of \cite{srivastava2015highway}.
 A crucial way in which ResNet type neural networks differ from other networks such as CNNs, is the form of the functions $f_i$.
 Instead of assuming a form as in \eqref{eq:CNN}, in ResNet the assumption

 is made.
-This can be interpreted as the network having \emph{shortcut connections}: The additional term $x$ on the right-hand side represents information from the previous layer ``skipping layer $i$'' and being transmitted to the next layer without being transformed.
-The reason for introducing these shortcut connections is to tackle the \emph{degradation} problem \cite{he2015convolutional,He16}: It has been observed that increasing the depth of a network (i.e. its number of layers) can lead to an increase in the error term $\sum_{s=1}^S \|F(x_s)-y_s\|^2$ instead of the expected decrease.
+This can be interpreted as the network having \emph{shortcut connections}: The additional term $x$ on the right-hand side represents information from the previous layer ``skipping a layer'' (or, more accurately, skipping the processing associated with the layer) and being transmitted to the next layer without being transformed.
+The reason for introducing these shortcut connections is to tackle the \emph{degradation} problem \cite{he2015convolutional,He16}: It has been observed that increasing the depth of a network (i.e. its number of layers) can lead to an increase in the error term instead of the expected decrease.
 Crucially, this behaviour appears while training the network, which indicates that it is not due to overfitting (as that would be an error which would be only present during the testing phase of an already trained network).
-In \cite{He16} it is argued that, if $\hat f_i(x)$ is the actual desired output of layer $i$, the \emph{residual} $\hat f_i(x)-x$ is easier to learn in practice than $\hat f_i(x)$ itself.
+In \cite{He16} it is argued that, if $\hat f_i(x)$ is the actual desired output in layer $i+1$, the \emph{residual} $\hat f_i(x)-x$ is easier to learn in practice than $\hat f_i(x)$ itself.
+Deep networks using the architecture~\eqref{eq:CNN} can suffer from vanishing or exploding gradients during backpropagation \cite{hochreiter1991untersuchungen,bengio1994learning,glorot2010understanding,nielsen2015}, resulting in weights which either do not change much at all during the training phase or which change wildly in each step.
+In general, learning the residual does not suffer from vanishing/exploding gradients by approximately preserving the norm of the gradient between layers~\cite{zaeemzadeh2020norm}.
+In \cite{glorot2010understanding} it is shown that these problems might be avoided by choosing a careful initialisation; \cite{maas2013rectifier} argues that using the ReLU activation function also helps in avoiding vanishing gradients.

 Crucially for our purposes, the additional term $x$ in \eqref{eq:ResNet} compared to \eqref{eq:CNN} allows us to write